 Horizontal Machining Centers | Horizontal CNC Mill | Boring Bar

-Trace-A-Matic has a wide variety of precision CNC milling centers to machine high-quality prototypes, and high-volume production of metal parts with complex geometries.
-Decades of proven machining experience and continuous technology investment has earned the trust of major OEMs to manufacture their mission-critical parts.
-Our state-of-the-art horizontal milling machines armed with multiple cutting tool storage, multi-pallet, and multi-machine cell approach - Increase machining speed, efficiency, repeatability, and productivity while ensuring the highest accuracy.
-We are a customer service driven machine shop with milling service that will meet or exceed your machining tolerance and quality requirements.
+Trace-A-Matic has a wide variety of precision CNC milling centers to machine high-quality prototypes and high-volume metal part production with complex geometries.
+Decades of proven machining experience and continuous technology investment has earned the trust of leading OEMs to manufacture their mission-critical parts.
+Our state-of-the-art horizontal CNC milling machines armed with multiple cutting tool storage, multi-pallet, and multi-machine cell approach - Increase machining speed, efficiency, repeatability, and productivity while ensuring the highest accuracy.
+We are a customer service driven precision CNC machining shop with a milling service that will meet or exceed your machining tolerance and quality requirements.

 Machining Capabilities Summary

-Housings, pump bodies, rotors, blocks, industrial components, and other precise shape parts
+Housings, pump bodies, rotors, blocks, industrial components, and other precise CNC machined parts

 118” x 108” x 90”